News 2025

 - March 3, Theme 10: National & Regional CCS Initiatives (3:35–5:00 pm, Rm 320)

-Shuvajit Bhattacharya will co-chair sessions on:
+Shuvajit Bhattacharya co-chaired sessions on:

 - March 3, See Theme 9: Data & Analytics (9:20–10:25 am, Rm 320)